DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 If you're coming from one of the more flashy 'cutting edge' browsers like Arc or Opera GX, then [Zen](https://zen-browser.app) will provide a very similar experience.
 If you're looking for something with privacy in mind like Brave or the DuckDuckGo browser, then you can try [LibreWolf](https://librewolf.net) or [Mullvad Browser](https://mullvad.net/browser).
 If you require anonymity or need to avoid censorship, then you might consider the [Tor Browser](https://www.torproject.org).

-As the web's future depends on diversity in browse engines, you might also consider supporting the development and growth of emerging projects:
+As the web's future depends on diversity in browser engines, you might also consider supporting the development and growth of emerging projects:

 - [Servo](https://servo.org) is a web rendering engine started by Mozilla back in 2012 that is now handled by the Linux Foundation.
 It's pretty far along in development and is beginning to see real-world deployment, such as use in embedded applications.

-- [Ladybird](https://ladybird.org) is a very new and ambitious project intending to build out a full web browser complete with it's own rendering and JavaScript engines fully independent of existing browser engines.
+- [Ladybird](https://ladybird.org) is a very ambitious project intending to build out a full web browser complete with it's own rendering and JavaScript engines fully independent of existing browser engines.

 <details>
 <summary>Sources</summary>